 The house of James and Lily Potter in Godric’s Hollow was featured many times in the films.
 This vintage and historical-looking house is part of a protected heritage village in Lavenham, Suffolk.
 The house served as home for Jane Ranzetta and her family for three decades.

-Today, the house serves as a Bed & Breakfast, allowing visitors to enter into the Wizarding World and stay in the home of Harry Potter’s own parents!
+Today, the house serves as a Bed & Breakfast, allowing visitors to enter the Wizarding World and stay in the home of Harry Potter’s parents!
 Additionally, you can enjoy Suffolk food and wander around the county.

 Lacock Abbey